 own, have a U-boat all to myself and 3 or 4 others can be full

 of other players - with whom I can communicate both over the

 telegraph either in plain text, or encrypted via the enigma

-you will be able to select a mode where you can manage the boat easily
+you can select Lone Wolf solo mode where you can manage the boat easily

 without running from station to station.
-You will still have the option to
+You still have the option to

 go to a station and manage it hands-on, if you wish.
 But now you will have